rkuma183/wilsonmar.github.io/_posts/2016-11-30-git-github-videos.md

 <a target="_blank" href="https://github.com/AlanHohn/conversational-git/tree/gh-pages">
 gh-branches branch of a repo in GitHub</a>.
 As of this writing, the last commit was in 2014, before Git 2.0.
+However, the book provides contrast of Git vs. Subversion.

 David Demaree wrote Git for Humans at<br />